rage/programming-23/data/part-2/1-programming_terminology.md

 print(f"Daily wages: {daily_wages} euros")
 ```

-Indeed, the value of the expression is `False`, so the contents of the if block are never executed:
+Indeed, the value is `False`, so the contents of the if block are never executed:

 <sample-output>